Bering Sea Cruise to St. Matthew Island

 Short-tailed Albatross was a common species in the 19th Century, but plume hunting almost caused its extinction.
 In the 1930s, no breeding adults were left, but the population has slowly be growing since then.
 There are now an estimated 2500 Short-taileds.
-Away from its Japanese breeding islands, the Aleutians and Bering Sea are one of the few places where sightings are somewhat reliable.
+Away from its Japanese breeding islands, the Aleutians and Bering Sea are one of the few places where sightings are reliable.
 Red-legged Kittiwake, while having a much larger population, is also difficult to see due to its restricted range.
 It breeds on only a few islands in the Russian Far East, Aleutians, and Pribilof Islands (St. George and St. Paul).
-Our tour ends at St. Paul, where nesting birds can be observed from close range.
+Nesting birds can be observed from close range at St. Paul.

 While we will be targeting these species, they're not the only birds we'll see.
 The Bering Sea region is the epicenter for alcid diversity, and we may see up to 13 species.
-The elusive Mottled Petrel begins reaching peak abundance in the Bering Sea in July.
-Even in early summer there's a chance for vagrants from Asia, particularly at St. Paul.
+The elusive Mottled Petrel begins reaching peak abundance in the Bering Sea in July, so this tour has a reasonable chance of finding some.

 The following is a partial overview of the tour.
 Please e-mail for more information.
 This itinerary may be altered due to weather and other circumstances:

-Day 1 (June 27): Depart Dutch Harbor on board the M/V Puk-uk, a 72-foot boat custom built for Alaska charter cruises.
+Day 1: Depart St. Paul on board the M/V Puk-uk, a 72-foot boat custom built for Alaska charter cruises.
 This is the vessel we've used for all our cruises to Attu and Aleutian pelagic trips since 2010.
-We'll depart as soon as possible and head east to look for Whiskered Auklets.
-(We recommend planning on arriving at Dutch Harbor a day or two early.
+We'll depart after a safety briefing and head north to St. Matthew.
+(We recommend planning on arriving at St Paul a day or two early.
 A pre-tour extension at St. Paul for those not on the pelagic from Adak may be available.)

-Days 2-3 (June 28-29): Cruise north to St. Matthew and look for Short-tailed Albatrosses, Mottled Petrels, and other pelagic species along the way.
+Days 2: Cruise north to St. Matthew and look for alcids, albatrosses, Mottled Petrels, and other pelagic species along the way.

-Days 4-5 (June 30-July 1): Explore St. Matthew Island and spend time studying McKay's Bunting and enjoying other birds and views of the island.
-We'll then depart for St. Paul late on the 1st.
+Days 3-4: Explore St. Matthew Island and spend time studying McKay's Bunting and enjoying other birds and views of the island.

-Day 7 (July 3): We will arrive early on the 3rd and bird around the island as time permits.
+Day 6: Arrive back at St. Paul.
+Bird around the island if time permits.
 You may choose to catch a flight home on this day or stick around for more post-tour birding.

-A St. Paul post-tour extension is also available July 3-5.
+A St. Paul tour extension may be available.
 This extension will spend time watching the seabird nesting cliffs, Northern Fur Seal rookeries, and Arctic Foxes and will search for the endemic Pribilof Shrew.

-The tour fee includes all meals from lunch on the first day to lunch on the tour's final day, and guide services.
-It does not include transportation to Dutch Harbor or from St. Paul before and after the tour, phone calls, alcoholic beverages, or any items of a personal nature.
+The tour fee includes all meals from supper on the first day to lunch on the tour's final day, and guide services.
+It does not include transportation to and from St. Paul before and after the tour, phone calls, alcoholic beverages, or any items of a personal nature.